twvd/snow/docs/src/manual/network/ethernet.md

 On Linux hosts, Snow can attach the virtual Ethernet adapter to a tap adapter, supporting all layer 2 and higher protocols.
 This is a feature which allows advanced users to create more complex network setups and requires more advanced networking and Linux knowledge.
+This also allows for the use of EtherTalk.

 First, you need to create a tap interface that is owned by your user.
 For a tap interface to show up in Snow, the interface name needs to start with either 'tap' or 'snow'.
 By making your user own the interface, you do not need to run